 In general, viruses have very small genomes which means they can encode a very limited number of their own proteins.
 For this reason, most viruses must use the proteins provided by their host in order to reproduce (make more viruses).
 In a way, viruses are parasitic, they bring very little with them and steal what they need from the host cell.
 Because they cannot reproduce on their own, viruses are not considered living organisms, they are simply genetic information, either DNA or RNA packaged within a protein coat.

 The HIV (human immunodeficiency virus) has a lipid membrane similar to the cell membranes of other organisms.
 Color the lipid membrane (d) light green.
 Attached to the membrane are several envelope proteins (a) which are used to attach to the host cell.
-Color the envelope proteins brown.
+Color the envelope proteins (a) brown.
 Within the membrane is another layer of proteins that comprise the capsule (b), color the capsule dark green.
 The most important part of the virus is its genome, which is two strands of RNA.
 Color the viral RNA (c) pink.
 On the picture, there are several instances of the viral RNA, make sure they are all colored pink.
 Also important to the virus are the enzymes that will convert the RNA to DNA - reverse transcriptase, an enzyme that is unique to viruses.
 Color the reverse transcriptase yellow.
 Because the HIV virus uses the reverse transcriptase and RNA method, it is known as a retrovirus.
-The Flu is another example of a retrovirus.
+Influenza is another example of a retrovirus.
 Because it is single stranded genetic material, it develops mutations more frequently than DNA viruses - this changing nature of a retrovirus makes it particularly difficult to develop vaccines for them - hence why you must get a flu shot every year but only need a polio vaccine once in your life. .

 Drugs such as AZT work by inhibiting the function of reverse transcriptase, thus preventing the virus from converting the RNA to DNA.

 HIV infects a particular type of immune system cell, the CD4 + T Helper cell, or just plainly, the T Helper Cell.
-Once infect, the T-Helper cell turns into an HIV replicating cell.
+Once infected, the T-Helper cell turns into an HIV replicating cell.
 There are typically 1 million T-cells per one milliliter of blood.
 HIV will slowly reduce the number of these cells until the person develops the disease AIDS.

 Step 1 - HIV enters the host by attaching to specific host receptors.
 It is as if the virus has a specific key that only works on the host cell with the right lock.
 In the case of HIV, the lock is the CD4 cell-surface antigen located on the surface of T Helper cells.
 Color the CD4 antigens (labeled q) dark green.
 CD4 antigens are located on the cell membranes of the cell (f) which should be colored black.
 At this point, the virus and the cell membrane fuse and the virion core enters the cell.
 The core contains the viral genes.